chenjr0719/AFS-docs/docs/portal/scenario.md

 2. Pull the SSO Setting node from the list in the left side.
 Then, enter the Username and Password in it.

-3. Pull the Influxdb_Query node from the list in the left side.
+3. Pull the influxdb_query node from the list in the left side.
 Then, select the influxdb_dt and the service key that we have created.
 Therefore, enter `select * from machine` to the Query Command.
 	![](../_static/images/portal/scenario/2-17.png)

 4. Pull the training_dt_model node from the list in the left side, and setup the parameters.